theopn/theopn.github.io/content/writing/2022-08-25-neovim-ide.md

 Glow is a command line markdown previewer, and this plug-in displays the preview in a pop-up window inside of Neovim.
 I was worried since Fedora DNF repository does not ship with Glow and I don't like binary installs, but the plug-in provides a binary file of Glow in `~/.local/bin/`, which is nice.

+> I no longer take notes with Neovim.
+> I rewrote my vanilla Vim config to be a focused note taker using Vimwiki.
+>
+> -- 2023 Theo

 ### vimwiki

 Vimwiki is a personal wiki management plug-in for Vim/Neovim.
 It offers a lot of features, but I mainly use it for its quick file reference feature.
 I do not like the fact that Vimwiki is completely written in Vimscript and that it does not play nicely with the markdown LSP/tree-sitter server, and I am considering making the vanilla Vim to be the dedicated note taker.
 I have tried `neorg` to take notes, but Vimwiki still offers the best functionality for me.

+> I no longer take notes with Neovim.
+> I rewrote my vanilla Vim config to be a focused note taker using Vimwiki.
+>
+> -- 2023 Theo

 ### Vim-figlet

 It connects to the command line tool `figlet` and generates ASCII text art within Vim.
 Fun and potentially useful for making more engaging notes (I am a sucker for ASCII art.
 Take a look at my dotfiles).

+> I just use the command line `figlet`
+>
+> -- 2023 Theo

 ## Others

 ### Packer.nvim

 The package manager for Neovim.
 Makes this all possible.
 Mwah.

+> Everyone migrated to Lazy.nvim, so did I.
+> The only thing I gained was a better syntax though, I think Lazy loading is overhyped.
+>
+> -- 2023 Theo

 ### Plenary.nvim